✦ My Life is a Lamp ✦ My Home is a Lighthouse

 16-5 Make Disciples That Make Disciples

-Matthew 28:18-20Jesus came to them and spoke to them, saying, "All authority has been given to me in heaven and on earth.
-Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I commanded you.
-Behold, I am with you always, even to the end of the age."
+Matthew 28:18-20 (NLT)[18] Jesus came and told his disciples, “I have been given all authority in heaven and on earth.
+[19] Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
+[20] Teach these new disciples to obey all the commands I have given you.
+And be sure of this: I am with you always, even to the end of the age.”

 1. Describe the circumstances that led to your deciding to follow Jesus.